Corfe Castle railway station: Services

 Services run every day from the beginning of April to late October, with weekend only operation in March, November and December.
 The level of service varies from 6 to 17 trains a day in each direction, depending the season and the day of the week.
-Southbound, trains operate to stations at Harman's Cross (10 mins), Herston (trains stop only on request), and Swanage (21 mins).
-Northbound, trains operate to Norden station (3 mins).
+Southbound, trains operate to stations at Harman's Cross (10 min), Herston (trains stop only on request), and Swanage (21 min).
+Northbound, trains operate to Norden station (3 min).

 Museum

 Corfe Castle station is also the home of the Swanage Railway's Railway Museum, which is housed in the old goods shed and an adjacent rail van.
 The museum is open on most operating days.

-The museum includes Secundus, a narrow gauge steam locomotive built by Bellis and Seeking in 1874 for the nearby Furzebrook Railway.
+The museum includes Secundus, a narrow gauge steam locomotive built by Bellis and Seekings in 1874 for the nearby Furzebrook Railway.
 This locomotive was in use until 1955, and then displayed in the now defunct Birmingham Museum of Science and Industry until 2000.
 It is planned that the locomotive will eventually be transferred to a new home at the Purbeck Mineral and Mining Museum, currently being developed adjacent to Norden railway station.